utep-cs-systems-courses/python-intro-aaherrera3/Readme.md

+# Word Counter:

+  Word Counter is a python program that takes two system variables, it takes the input.txt thats the file it will read and the output.txt the file it will write to.
+It will take the input file and tokenize all the words and count how many times that word is found.
+It will then write the word and the number of times it was found in the output file.

+## Installation

+  To use wordCount.py all you have to do is downlad the file and place it in the desired folder.

+## Usage
+  To use wordCount.py you first must have python3 installed on your computer then run the command with the input file and output file.

+  $ python wordCount.py input.txt output.txt

 This repository contains the code for the python introduction lab.
 The purpose is to have a fairly simple python assignment that introduces the basic features and tools of python